Nights-Software/ns-docs/resources/ers.md

 *Are you not familiar with code?
 Then skip this section or take on the challenge!*

 1. **Open source script files**
-   - We have provided 2 open script files containing functions you can edit to your desire.
-A client side functions script `c_functions.lua` and a server side functions script `s_functions.lua`.
+   - Besides `night_ers/callouts/*.lua`, we have provided 2 open script files containing functions you can edit to your desire.
+A client side functions script `night_ers/client/c_functions.lua` and a server side functions script `night_ers/server/s_functions.lua`.
 You can also write events or new functions in them if you need to for your custom add-ons or edits.

 2. **Explore the functions**
    - Feel free to take a look.
 We have provided these functions open source and you are expected to edit them yourself if you like.
 Nights software does not provide specific support for custom framework integrations.
 But you can of course ask us any question and we will try to see if our knowledge can help you.